 24 Christmas movies for a film-fest kinda advent

-Christmas is but a sleigh-ride away and we're turning our mind to eggnog, hot chocolate recipes, Elf on the Shelf and finding socially distanced Santa.
+Christmas is but a sleigh-ride away and we're turning our mind to eggnog, hot chocolate recipes, Elf on the Shelf and meeting Santa.
 Oh and Christmas movies and advent calendars.
 So, you know what we've done?
-We've combined the two and come up with a festive list of 24 fam-friendly Christmas movies to countdown to Chrimbo with!
+We've combined the last two and come up with a festive list of 24 fam-friendly Christmas movies to countdown to Chrimbo with!
+Did your favourite make the list?

 Day 1: Nativity